James C. Lucas: Alcatraz escape attempt

 In the spring of 1938, James Lucas, Thomas R. Limerick and Rufus Franklin planned an escape from Alcatraz.
 Their escape plan began by incapacitating an unarmed guard supervising a work detail on the top floor.
 Once the supervisor was rendered unconscious, the convicts would escape through a window to the rooftop, where they would incapacitate an armed guard and leave the island via a seized police boat.
 They enacted their escape plan on May 23, 1938, in the prison's mat shop, where they assaulted Custodial Officer Royal Cline with hammer blows to his head.
 They proceeded to the roof, where armed guard Harold Stites (who was later killed in the 1946 Battle of Alcatraz) shot both Franklin and Limerick, although Lucas wasn't shot.
 Other guards arrived at the scene.
 Franklin, Limerick, and Lucas were cornered and surrendered to the guards.

-Cline died of his injuries the next day, and Thomas Limerick, the other wounded convict, also died.
+Cline died of his injuries the next day, and Thomas Limerick, the one of the two wounded convicts, also died.
 Lucas and the other surviving convict, Rufus Franklin, were tried for murder and sentenced to life imprisonment, after the jury spared them from execution.
 Lucas spent six years in isolation for the incident.
 He was transferred a few years later, and paroled in 1958.

+Life after Alcatraz

 After having a brief stay in prison at McNeil Island for parole violation, he was given a presidential commutation of sentence by Richard Nixon in 1970 and released.
 He later worked in the oil business and died on November 28, 1998.